What should your next fitness goal be? Take the quiz.

 Depending on the total duration of your workout, she suggests warming up and cooling down for 15-30 minutes, keeping your RPMs between 90 and 110, and maintaining an RPE of two to four.
 And according to the research, you don’t need to sweat the details of your warm-up too much.
 One study found that cyclists performed significantly better after both a hard warm-up and an easy warm-up versus no warm-up at all.

-If you’re on a Peloton Bike or Bike+ or using the Peloton App with your own equipment, be sure to check out the cycling-specific Warm Ups and Cool Downs.
+If you’re on a Peloton Bike or Bike+ or using the Peloton App with your own equipment, be sure to check out the cycling-specific Warm Up and Cool Down classes.

 Building a Balanced Routine